Cart

 How Thermal Imaging Works

 Thermal imaging cameras detect the infrared radiation emitted by objects.
-Hotter objects emit more IR energy.
-The camera’s sensor (microbolometer) converts this IR radiation into electrical signals, which are processed into a colour image representing temperature differences.
+Hotter objects emit more infrared energy.
+The camera sensor converts this infrared radiation into electrical signals, which are processed into a colour image representing temperature differences.

 Common Colour Palettes

-• Iron: Thermal gradient from dark to bright.
+Iron: Shows a thermal gradient from dark to bright.

-• White Hot / Black Hot: High contrast for quick diagnostics.
+White Hot / Black Hot: Provides high contrast for quick diagnostics.

 Temperature Accuracy

-Depending on the model, accuracy is typically ±2°C or ±2% of reading.
+Depending on the model, thermal accuracy is often around ±2°C or ±2% of the reading.
+Accuracy can be affected by surface material, distance, emissivity, reflection and environmental conditions.

 Why Combine a Multimeter with Thermal Imaging?

 The integration of thermal imaging dramatically improves diagnostic capability.
-Instead of guessing which component is failing, you can see it instantly.
+Instead of guessing which component is failing, you can often see the problem instantly.

 Benefits of Thermal Imaging Multimeters